zhanba/vue-tslint/readme.md

 # vue-tslint

-a cli tool to lint and fix error in .vue file, which can't be done with tslint now.
+cli tool to lint and fix error in .vue file, which can't be done with tslint now.

 ## install